pandulaDW/go-frames/README.md

 go get github.com/pandulaDW/go-frames
 ```

-### Create a Series
+### Creating a Series

 A series is the building block of DataFrames.
 Only a column name and variadic amount of empty interface values are
 needed to create a series.
-Internally the series will be type inferred to be one of Int, Float, Bool, DateTime and
+Internally, the series will be type inferred to be one of Int, Float, Bool, DateTime and
 Object(text) types.

 ```go